Helga Langen and Hildegarde De Baets

-1.ongoing process of implementing the skills in their dance life and daily life.
+Awareness of use of self in daily life, ongoing process of implementing the skills in dance life.

 Korte samenvatting van de inhoud:

-- knows personal habits and issues relating to his use in daily and dance life.
+- recognizes personal habits and issues relating to his use.

-- is able to release unnecessary tension and stress during dance classes and performances.
+- can recognize unnecessary tension and stress during dance classes and performances.

-- is able to observe and analyse his own performance practice and that of others..
+- can observe and analyse their own performance practice.

 Theory assignments, group classes, individual lessons, self study during class, peer teaching and feedback, reflection and analysis.

 All the material and research they do with a teacher and on their own is connected with how they execute movements in daily life, dance classes and performances.
-This connects with feedback they receive in their dance classes and study with choreographers inside and outside school.
+This connects also with the follow up from the Dance and Health department and the feedback they receive in their dance classes.

-3 articles by Pedro de Alcantara - 'Inhibition' and 'Directions' and 'Action'
+2 articles by Pedro de Alcantara - 'Use of the Self' and 'Primary Control'

-Reading the articles in the course of the year and answering questions related to the content of the article.
+Reading the articles and answering questions related to the content of the article.
 One or two reflexive questions related to recognising personal habits that impede coordination of mind and body in relation to dance work and to identify and applying the strategies to improve their use for effective practice.